 "For about six months now, Sound of Young America editor Nick White and I (Jesse Thorn) have been working on a secret project.
 Now, the secret can be revealed... please welcome WTF with Marc Maron, the public radio series!" [more inside]

 The Lazarus File.
 "In 1986, a young nurse named Sherri Rasmussen was murdered in Los Angeles.
 Police pinned down no suspects, and the case gradually went cold.
 It took 23 years—and revolutionary breakthroughs in forensic science—before LAPD detectives could finally assemble the pieces of the puzzle.
 When they did, they found themselves facing one of the unlikeliest murder suspects in the city’s history." [more inside]

-, has now turned his attention to serial killers and their methods
+Bill James, a pioneer in the field of baseball statistics, has now turned his attention to serial killers and their methods.